TungstenTransformation/KTScripts/Find left and right word alignments.md

 # Find left and right word alignments
 This script finds left and right aligned blocks of text and marks them as such.
 To use it, create a Locator called **SL_Alignment** and paste this code.
-The text displays whether the column is right or left aligned, It's distance in pixels from The left edge and The number of words in that column.
+The text displays whether the column is right or left aligned, its distance in pixels from the left edge and the number of words in that column.
+That would look like this:
 ![image](https://user-images.githubusercontent.com/87315965/125619632-37eb02b5-f308-4089-a0d8-37587d0614a0.png)
-An example result would look like this:
+An example result of the document would look like this:
 ![image](https://user-images.githubusercontent.com/87315965/125619734-d8511753-de2d-45d4-8dfb-e2f635c8550e.png)
 ```vba
 Private Sub SL_Alignment_LocateAlternatives(ByVal pXDoc As CASCADELib.CscXDocument, ByVal pLocator As CASCADELib.CscXDocField)